AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-11-24-Plan-for-Westcott-Oyster-Survival-Testing.md

 Resazurin:

 - If we proceed with resazurin, we will use an additional sample of gill tissue from control oysters to run in resazurin plates at control and high temperatures for each individual
 - This would include n=1 sample at high and n=1 sample at control for each oyster, totaling n=10 per group per temperature
+- Ariana will run these on Dec 10-11

 ## To do at Westcott & supplies